nhs-england-tools/repository-template/README.md

 ![Repository Template](./docs/diagrams/Repository_Template_GitHub_Generic.png)

 The source for diagrams should be in Git for change control and review purposes.
-Recommendations are [drawio](https://app.diagrams.net/) (example above in [docs](.docs/diagrams/) folder) and [Mermaids](https://github.com/mermaid-js/mermaid).
-Here is an example Mermaids sequeunce diagram:
+Recommendations are [draw.io](https://app.diagrams.net/) (example above in [docs](.docs/diagrams/) folder) and [Mermaids](https://github.com/mermaid-js/mermaid).
+Here is an example Mermaids sequence diagram:

 ```mermaid
 sequenceDiagram